Maheshpriyaj/Maheshpriyaj/README.md

 <h3 align="center">A passionate Automation Tester from India</h3>

 - 🔭 I’m currently working on **CGI,Chennai**
+- An Experienced Testing Consultant with a demonstrated history of working in the information technology and services industry.
+Highly skilled in the Programming language - Java, Python and automation tools such as Selenium, PyTest, TestNG, TDD, BDD, Cucumber, API automation, Postman, and MySql.
+Excellent knowledge of complete phases of product development from Requirement gathering, design, Software development, Maintenance, Testing, and Application support.
+Worked with clients to build a high-level automation regression for web  along with project management configuration such as AWS, Git, Jenkins, and JIRA.

 <h3 align="left">Connect with me:</h3>
 <p align="left">